Merged-AI/lilyheart/STRIPE_SETUP_GUIDE.md

 ## 🎉 You're Ready!

-Once you've completed the environment setup and webhook configuration, your Lily Heart platform will have full Stripe integration with:
+Once you've completed the environment setup and webhook configuration, your Lily Heart AI platform will have full Stripe integration with:

 - ✅ 7-day free trial signup
 - ✅ Automated billing after trial